jocosocial/twitarr/README.md

 You'll need the Docker [toolbox](https://www.docker.com/docker-toolbox).
 I (Joey) used version 1.16.1.
 The default install on a Mac is Just Fine; not sure about other platforms.

 ### Configuration
-* Create a `secrets.yml` file based on the `secrets_example.yml` file.
-The tokens are just random hex strings.
-You can generate a secret using `rails secret`.
+* Create a `default_users.yml` file based on the `default_users.yml.example` file.
+Set the reg codes to alphanumeric strings (all uppercase).
+Pick strong passwords of your choice.
 * Create a `master.key` file adjacent to `secrets.yml` (in the `/config` directory) containing a sufficiently long random hex string.
 Consider using `rails secret` to generate.
 * If you want to run with local changes (so that you can change the Ruby code and not have to rebuild the world each time), modify docker-compose accordingly:
 ```